 The foundation of what would later become the title “European Capital of Culture” was laid in 1985 by the then Greek Minister of Culture Melina Mercouri.
 Athens was appointed the first “European City of Culture” in the same year.
 Since 1999 the programme’s name has been changed to the one we now know and use.
-The purpose of the title “European Capital of Culture” is to emphasize the diversity of the European culture and to draw attention to Europe's different communities with focus simultaneously on our cultural differences and similarities.
-The aim is to bring economic, political and social benefits both to the cities and countries, and to maintain the EU exchange and interconnections.
+The purpose of the title “European Capital of Culture” is to emphasize the diversity of European culture and to draw attention to Europe's different communities with focus simultaneously on our cultural differences and similarities.
+The aim is to bring economic, political and social benefits both to the cities and countries, and to maintain the EU exchanges and interconnections.

 Six years before the title-year the selected host member states publish a call for applications, usually through their Ministry of Culture.
 Cities interested in participating in the competition must submit a proposal for consideration.
 The submitted applications are reviewed against a set of established criteria during a pre-selection phase by a panel of independent experts in the field of culture.
 The panel agrees on a short-list of cities, which are then asked to submit more detailed applications.
 The panel then reconvenes to assess the final applications and recommends one city per host country for the title.
-The recommended city will then be formally designated as European Capital of Culture.
+The recommended city is then formally designated as European Capital of Culture.